anshu-4/IDC-410/README.md

-# IDC-410
+# News Recommender System
-News Recommender System
+This project was a part of IDC-410 (Machine Learning) at IISER Mohali.